waldiez/vscode/README.md

 ## Installation

 The extension is still a work in progress and is not yet available in the Visual Studio Code marketplace.
+You can either download the latest release from the [releases page](
+    https://github.com/waldiez/vscode/releases/latest) or build and install the extension locally.

  To build and install the extension locally, follow the instructions below.

 1. Clone the repository
 2. Run `yarn install` to install the dependencies